OpenFAST/openfast/docs/source/test.rst

 Testing OpenFAST
 ================

-OpenFAST automated testing is accomplished through the use of `CTest <https://cmake.org/Wiki/CMake/Testing_With_CTest>` and customized with a set of Python scripts.
+OpenFAST automated testing is accomplished through the use of `CTest <https://cmake.org/Wiki/CMake/Testing_With_CTest>`__ and customized with a set of Python scripts.

-All of the files corresponding to automated testing are contained in the ``reg_tests`` and ``ctest`` directories of the OpenFAST repository. ``ctest`` contains configuration files and should generally be left untouched. ``reg_tests`` contains the input files, "gold standard" outputs, and various Python programs used in the tests.
+All of the files corresponding to automated testing are contained in the ``reg_tests`` directory of the OpenFAST repository.
+The associated files include

+- input files
+- "gold standard" outputs
+- various Python programs used in the tests

 Dependencies
 ------------
 - Python 3.0+
 - Numpy
-- CTest distributed through CMake
+- CMake and CTest

 Regression test
 ---------------